-Quality Differentiation and Matching Efficiency in Peer-to-Peer Markets: Evidence from Airbnb Plus
+Quality Differentiation and Matching Performance in Peer-to-peer Markets: Evidence from Airbnb Plus

-Matching efficiency makes or breaks peer-to-peer (P2P) platforms’ business model.
-As the grassroots nature of these markets involves a shift toward elite offerings, will differentiating suppliers by quality increase matching efficiency?
-Should P2P platforms differentiate suppliers without marginalizing some?
-We seek answers by leveraging an empirical opportunity on Airbnb, which differentiates listings meeting high-quality criteria from regular ones through its Plus program in several U.S. cities.
+Matching makes or breaks peer-to-peer (P2P) markets.
+As P2P markets shift from their grassroots nature toward elite offerings, will differentiating suppliers by quality increase matching performance?
+Can P2P markets differentiate certain suppliers without marginalizing others?
+We seek answers to these questions by leveraging an empirical opportunity on Airbnb, which differentiates listings meeting high-quality standards from others through its Plus program in several U.S. cities.
 Our findings are threefold.
-First, we find a sizable increase ranging from 15.5% to 18.7% in market-level matching efficiency after the program.
-Second, the rise in matching efficiency is attributed to reduced search frictions, especially in markets with higher levels of discovery and evaluation costs.
-Third and intriguingly, the increase in the market-level matching efficiency is primarily driven by regular listings rather than high-quality ones.
-Our findings are robust across multiple checks and offer important insights for platform design and supplier management in P2P matching.
+First, we find a sizable increase in market-level matching performance after the program launch, ranging from 15.8% to 16.2% (measured by the number of booked nights).
+Second, the rise in matching performance is attributed to reduced search frictions evident in markets with high discovery costs and evaluation costs.
+Third, the Plus program benefits all listing tiers in terms of both bookings and price, including Plus listings, close-to-Plus listings, and regular listings, yielding the most benefit to the Plus listings and close-to-Plus listings.
+Regular listings see a smaller increase in price, but they also receive increased bookings due to their enhanced competitive pricing.
+Our findings hold across multiple robustness checks and offer important insights for platform design and supply management in P2P platforms.

-Keywords: Matching efficiency, quality differentiation, search frictions, peer-to-peer markets, quasi-experiment, difference-in-differences
+Keywords: Matching performance, quality differentiation, search frictions, peer-to-peer markets, quasi-experiment, difference-in-differences

 Suggested Citation: Suggested Citation